 What are vitamins?
-In brief – they are organic matters, which are not synthesized by the human body, however, play a highly important role in biochemical and physiological processes of our organism.
-This makes vitamins different to other relevant organic substances like carbohydrates, fats and proteins which are used as structural elements and sources of energy for living forms.
+In brief – they are organic matters, which are not synthesized by the human body, however, play a highly important role in the biochemical and physiological processes of our organism.
+This makes vitamins different from other relevant organic substances like carbohydrates, fats, and proteins which are used as structural elements and sources of energy for living forms.
 In simple words- vitamins are like something small but very very significant.

 How to avoid vitamin deficiency?
-The answer is as easy as pie – variety of food.
-For healthy persons with normal physical activity enough to diversify his diet and eat adequate quantity of food made of variety of cereals, vegetables, fruits, meat and eggs.
-However, slight shortage of vitamins may have seasonal nature (actually it is connected with seasonal disappearance or relatively high price of some products).
-In this case multivitamin food supplements are advised.
+The answer is as easy as pie – a variety of food.
+For healthy persons with normal physical activity enough to diversify his diet and eat an adequate quantity of food made of a variety of cereals, vegetables, fruits, meat, and eggs.
+However, a slight shortage of vitamins may have seasonal nature (actually it is connected with seasonal disappearance or the relatively high price of some products).
+In this case, multivitamin food supplements are advised.

 There are two groups of vitamins: fat soluble and water soluble.

-Water soluble vitamins are hardly accumulated in the body and their excessive quantity is removed with urine.
-This means that regular presence of water soluble vitamins in our meals is necessary.
+Water-soluble vitamins are hardly accumulated in the body and their excessive quantity is removed with urine.
+This means that the regular presence of water-soluble vitamins in our meals is necessary.

 |Fat soluble vitamins||Water soluble vitamins|

 What do we have to know?
-Vitamins are not produced by the human body and must be consumed with food or supplements always in appropriate quantity.
-Why “always in appropriate quantity”?
-“Always” -because excess of vitamins of one group are easily excreted and there is no way to accumulate them; “appropriate quantity” because excess of vitamins of other group can be accumulated and cause hypervitaminosis.
+Vitamins are not produced by the human body and must be consumed with food or supplements always in the appropriate quantity.
+Why “always in the appropriate quantity”?
+“Always” -because water-soluble vitamins are easily excreted and there is no way to accumulate them; “appropriate quantity” because the excess of fat-soluble vitamins can be accumulated and cause hypervitaminosis.

 Is the consumption of vitamins the same for all people?
 Consumption of vitamins actually depends on gender, age, physiological condition, intensity of physical activity, kind of food we eat and climate where we live.